nhsuk/manage-vaccinations-in-schools/docs/nhs_api.md

 You should be able to find necessary keys in the app secrets.

+### Key Rotation

+Keys should be rotated regularly.
+When a new key is introduced it's JWK will automatically be added to the JWKS generated for `/oidc/jwks`, but the old public key can also be added to `JWKSController::EXTRA_JWK` to ensure a smooth roll-over.

 ## Rake tasks

 NHS API actions can be triggered through Rake tasks for testing.